Quantum Magnetism in Minerals: Quantum spin chains

-(1.45~meV) measured by ESR \cite{OhtaOkubo09}, as shown in Fig.~\ref{Fig:DioptaseESR}.
+The value of the spin gap in the zero-field AFM state, estimated from the INS data, amounts to $\sim$\,1.5~meV \cite{PodlesnyakAnovitz16}, which agrees perfectly with the zero-field AFM gap of $\Delta_{\rm AF}=350$~GHz (1.45~meV) measured by ESR \cite{OhtaOkubo09}, as shown in Fig.~\ref{Fig:DioptaseESR}.
 The AFM resonance in ESR has been tracked in high magnetic fields up to 35~T for fields applied both perpendicular and along the chains at $T=4.2$~K. For $\mathbf{B}\perp\mathbf{c}$ (hard axis), the energy of the resonance monotonically increases without any notable anomalies, whereas for $\mathbf{B}\parallel\mathbf{c}$ (easy axis) it initially splits into two branches as expected for the two-sublattice AFM resonance in the presence of a uniaxial anisotropy.
 At a critical field of $B_{\rm sf}=12.5$~T, the spin gap closes as the lower branch hits zero energy, and a spin-flop transition occurs \cite{OhtaOkubo09}.
 Taking into account that the spin-flop field is within the reach of most experimental probes, the high-field phase would certainly warrant a more detailed investigation by other methods, including neutron scattering, as it could help to pinpoint magnetic interactions in dioptase with higher accuracy.

-\subsection{Szenicsite and antlerite: Frustrated spin \mbox{ chains} near the Majumdar-Ghosh point}
+\subsection{Szenicsite and antlerite: frustrated spin chains near the Majumdar-Ghosh point}